HolyLab/HolyLabRegistry/README.md

 Then, we can use lab private packages (or unregistered public ones) as if they are registered ones.

-# WIP

-Still need to add most of our lab packages to this registry.

 # To use git protocol in GitHub

 This instruction is for Linux users and comes from https://help.github.com/articles/connecting-to-github-with-ssh/.